kevin-m-knight-gs/legend-engine/docs/emit/emit-coverage-plan.md

 ## 5. Summary

-- **66 of 105** taxonomy capabilities have a distributed example today, up from 31 of 93.
-Phase A closed 19; the separately-landed relation-function batch closed 13 more and added 12 capabilities to the taxonomy in the process.
+- **70 of 108** taxonomy capabilities have a distributed example today, up from 31 of 93.
+Phase A closed 19; the separately-landed relation-function batch closed 13 more and added 12 capabilities to the taxonomy; §3.0 then added 3 more (all immediately covered) and made 14 already-covered-but-mistagged capabilities machine-visible.
-- Of the 39 uncovered, **two are not real targets** — `execution:model-generation` has no implementation (§2.9) and `mapping:relational-literal-list` is blocked by an engine defect (note 2 under §3.1) — leaving **37 real gaps**.
+- Of the 38 uncovered, **two are not real targets** — `execution:model-generation` has no implementation (§2.9) and `mapping:relational-literal-list` is blocked by an engine defect (note 2 under §3.1) — leaving **36 real gaps**.
-- **Mapping is no longer the weak domain** (27/37).
+- **Mapping is no longer the weak domain** (30/40).
 The concentrations are now **store (3/13, untouched)** and **execution (5/17, mostly module-gated)**.
   Milestoning is 5/7 rather than 0/7.
-- **§3.0 is the highest-priority item and adds no tests.** Thirteen capabilities are covered by passing tests but invisible to §2 because of off-taxonomy tags;
-  one descriptor (`relational-service-with-join.yaml`) does not run at all because its filename lacks the `.emit` infix.
-Normalizing now, at 46 descriptors, is far cheaper than after Phases B–J.
+- **§3.0 (done) added no tests** but was the highest-priority item: fourteen capabilities were covered by passing tests yet invisible to §2 because of off-taxonomy tags, and one descriptor (`relational-service-with-join.yaml`) did not run at all because its filename lacked the `.emit` infix.
+Both are now fixed.
 - **Phases B, B′, and C (12–13 tests) need no new modules** and should land next — §3.2 relational store features is the largest remaining no-new-module batch.
 - Every real feature has a distributed example at the end of Phase I; the